SonySemiconductorSolutions/aitrios-refapp-human-detection/README.md

   > When importing the AI model, make sure to check the "Converted Model" checkbox as this is a converted model file.

 ##### Edge Application

-- In order to get the Edge Application, check the [**Downloads**](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/downloads).
-Please select from V1 or V2 according to the Console you wish to use.
-You will obtain an Edge Application that will need to be imported to the AITRIOS Console and then deployed to the device.
+- In order to get the Edge Application, check [**Console V2 Downloads**](https://developer.aitrios.sony-semicon.com/en/downloads/developer-edition/console-v2) or [**Console V1 Downloads**](https://developer.aitrios.sony-semicon.com/en/downloads/developer-edition/console-v1).

   > **NOTE**<br>
   > Note that for V1 the Edge Application artifact would be a single file of type `.wasm`/`.aot`, while V2 would result in an Edge Application Package.

--  For instructions on how to import an Edge Application into **Console**, and how to deploy it to the device check [**Console User Manual**](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/console-user-manual/).
+- For instructions on how to import an Edge Application into Console and deploy it to the device, check [**Console V2 User Manual**](https://developer.aitrios.sony-semicon.com/en/docs/developer-edition/console-v2/console-user-manual) or [**Console V1 User Manual**](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/console-user-manual/).

 #### Configure the Edge Application